Ernest Morales III

-Ernest Morales III was an American law enforcement officer most recently as the 9th Chief of the Metro Transit Police in Minnesota, with over 30 years of experience in various roles in law enforcement, including the New York City Police Department and Mount Vernon Police Department.
+Ernest Morales III (born August 2, 1967) is an American former law enforcement officer who served as chief of the Metro Transit Police Department in Minnesota from 2023 to 2024.
+He previously served in the New York City Police Department and as first deputy police commissioner of the Mount Vernon Police Department in New York.

 Early life and education

 Ernest Morales III was born and raised on the Lower East Side of Manhattan.

-Morales attended Chelsea Vocational High School.
-After graduating from high school, Morales continued his journey as an amateur boxer while working as a custodian for PS 23K Carter G. Woodson Elementary School before joining the ranks of the NYPD.

-During his formative years, Morales had two primary aspirations: to become a New York City police officer and a professional boxer.
-Morales credits boxing as his means of escaping the difficult circumstances of growing up in New York City during the 1970s and 1980s.
-Coming from a single-parent household, he had to fight for what he desired.
-His first experience in the boxing ring occurred when he was just 11 years old.
-At 21, Morales won his first and only professional fight.
+Morales attended Chelsea Career & Technical Education High School.
+He credits boxing as his means of escaping the difficult circumstances of growing up in New York City during the 1970s and 1980s, with his first experience in the boxing ring at age 11.

 Morales attended Empire State University.
 He earned a Bachelor of Science degree in Police Administration and later went on to complete a Master's degree in Protection Management from John Jay College.